deepstreamIO/deepstream.io-website/content/guides/post-it-board/30-the-postits/index.md

 ## Creating a postit

-Now comes the fun part—getting all the cards to remain in sync across all browsers/phones.
+Now comes the fun part—getting all the cards to remain in sync across all connected devices.
 Let’s take a step back and first look at data-sync and how it is used.
-We’ll be using [records](/tutorials/core/datasync/records/) to represent each indivudal postit.
+We’ll be using [records](/tutorials/core/datasync/records/) to represent each individual postit.
 A record is just a convenient way of storing and manipulating JSON with data-sync built in.

 Core concepts: